williamburger/cs61lab3proj/README.md

 ## Specifications:

-* First you will be prompted for a master key for accessing passwords in the database, this will need to be remembered as well as the password for each user.
+* There is no password/master key protection in this assignment

-* Then users will be prompted for there role in the publishing company followed by their unique id/password or they will be prompted to register if this is their first time using the database.
+* Then users will be prompted for there role in the publishing company they will be prompted to register if this is their first time using the database.

 * Once the user has been authenticated, each of the different roles in the company have access to separate parts of the database